pronopython/fapel-system/readme.md

 `sudo install.sh`

 > :eggplant: :sweat_drops: *If you are new then let the fapelsystem create the dirs (`y`).
 Otherwise you have to change the config file yourself (NOT recommended for new users!)*

+## Optional: Edit Config File to set up your own directories

+Edit the config file

+`~/.config/fapel_system.conf`

+to use the directories you want.

 ---